Skip to main content

 • Is there an extra cost to me for BorderPass?

-As a result of the Preferred Partnership, the BorderPass Newcomer Pre-Arrival package costs $20.00 CAD (+ government fees), which includes a study visa permit application, premium services and access to Canadian immigration lawyers for 1-year.
+As a result of the Preferred Partnership, the BorderPass Newcomer Pre-Arrival package costs $20.00 CAD (+ government fees), which includes a study visa permit application, premium services and access to Canadian immigration lawyers for one year.

 • I'm having issues with my BorderPass account.
 How do I get help?